Painted honeyeater: Distribution and habitat

 The painted honeyeater is endemic to Australia and is found across eastern and northern parts of the country.
 Over spring and summer its distribution stretches from inland central Victoria through scattered parts of much of New South Wales and the ACT and into southern Queensland.

 Over winter birds migrate to north Queensland, around Cape York Peninsula, and eastern areas of the Northern Territory.
-There have also been recordings of several sightings in far eastern parts of South Australia.
+There have also been reports of several sightings in far eastern parts of South Australia.

 Found predominantly in woodlands and forests which contain Eucalyptus and Acacia species, their movement is not completely understood but has been connected to the presence of mistletoe and the role of that plant as a food source.
 Their migration south-north is believed to be as a result of mistletoe berry availability at certain times of the year.

 Studies have been conducted which suggest that habitat areas which have undergone less fragmentation and land clearing may see a greater number of painted honeyeaters present.
 They have also been found to be more abundant in locations where there are a large number of trees present and a high percentage of canopy cover.

 The painted honeyeater is a nomadic species that is very elusive.
 Observing them is rare but when they are seen it is commonly as pairs or individuals, and less frequently as a flock.